greenelab/deep-review/all-sections.md

 domain, deep learning methods will need to be interpretable.
 Researchers need to consider the extent to which biases may be learned by the model and whether or not a model is sufficiently interpretable to identify bias.
-We discuss the challenge of model interpretability more completely in the discussion section.
+We discuss the challenge of model interpretability more thoroughly in the discussion section.

-###### Applications of Deep Learning to Longitudinal Analysis
+#### Applications of deep learning to longitudinal analysis

 Longitudinal analysis follows a population across time, for example, prospectively from birth or from the onset of particular conditions.
 In large